kamrik/notes/README.md

 # My notes repo

 GitHub.io address for this page - https://kamrik.github.io/notes

 My notes about everything.

-Use backtick like this \`something\` to show code snippets
-It will show like this: `something`
+Use backtick like this \`something\` to show code snippets It will show like this: `something`

 \#\# are used for second level titles.

 ## Search Experiments
-Try searching for the word "line"
+Try searching for the word "line"\ \
-And add anoter line, one line
+And add another line, one line

 line 7